vpzomtrrfrt/preact-body-class/README.md

 ## Server Usage

-If you use it on server, call `DocumentTitle.rewind()` **after rendering components to string** to retrieve the title given to the innermost `DocumentTitle`.
-You can then embed this title into HTML page template.
+If you use it on server, call `BodyClassName.rewind()` **after rendering components to string** to retrieve the combined class name.
+You can then embed this className into HTML page template.

 Because this component keeps track of mounted instances, **you have to make sure to call `rewind` on server**, or you'll get a memory leak.

-## But What About Meta Tags?

-Looking for something more powerful?
-Check out [React Helmet](https://github.com/nfl/react-helmet)!